codeforkansascity/clear-my-record/README.md

 The model being used for crafting and implementing a Clear My Record product is a continuum of service.
 For those users who are able, the system will allow for the individual to complete the process alone.
 For those users whose circumstances are more complex and necessitate legal advice, the system will serve as a tool for use by an attorney retained by the user.

+## User-Centric Approach

+The project team is using a user-centric design approach.
+Potential users include individuals seeking expungement, defense attorneys, legal aid clinics, judges, court clerks, prosecutors, legislators and policy analysts.
+The design process is being informed by interviews of users of all types.

+## How to Help

+If you would like more information or would like to assist in the development of Clear My Record, you may contact Professor Ellen Suni at sunie@umkc.edu or Scott Stockwell at motionl@icloud.com.

+**Below is language to delete before the website is advertised.

 You can use the [editor on GitHub](https://github.com/codeforkansascity/clear-my-record/edit/master/README.md) to maintain and preview the content for your website in Markdown files.